SuruRane/Js-Utility-Functions/README.md

 # JS Utility Functions

-A set of functions to help in the development process without the need for including external javacript libraries.
+A set of functions to help in the development process without the need for including external javascript libraries.

 - Merge two arrays
 - Check if two objects are equal